I Run, Therefore I Am

 I lived vicariously through my running heroes—Jim Ryun, the first high school kid to break four minutes in the mile and later a world champion and silver medalist; Frank Shorter, the marathon gold medalist; and Steve Prefontaine, who launched a running movement with his incomparable spirit.
 I keep a Go Pre T-shirt to this day.
 They made running cool, even if the girls preferred the football, baseball, and basketball stars.

 In college, I continued running, first at Montgomery Community College and then at the University of Maryland.
 Because of my high school training, I found my place among the college athletes.

 As it had all my life, running helped calm my anxiety and sadness when my family problems worsened.
 Running was my drug of choice, keeping me centered during the continuing chaos in my life.
 It never failed me.

-By the time I entered my 60s, I had thousands of races under my belt, including over 40 marathons, four of them in Boston.
+By the time I entered my 60s, I had hundreds of races under my belt, including over 40 marathons, four of them in Boston.
 There’s nothing more fun for a runner than passing a crowd of enthusiastic fans on Patriot’s Day.
 Through the years, I’ve run in every roadrunner race available, making friends in every state and many countries around the world.
 No longer fast, we older runners still love to compete even if we are far back in the pack.